Nowy Żmigród: Jewish community in Żmigród

-Most Jews in Żmigród were Hasidic, largely following the Sanzer Rov, Rabbi Chaim Halbershtam.
+Most Jews in Żmigród were Hasidic, largely following the Sanzer Rov, Rabbi Chaim Halberstam.
 They were influential in ensuring that the next incumbent as Rabbi of Żmigród was Benyamin Zeev, a Sanzer chosid.
 He died in 1902 and was succeeded by Rabbi Mordechai Dovid Unger, a brother-in-law of the Sanzer Rov.
 He was succeeded in turn by his son-in-law Rabbi Osher Yeshayahu Rubin, a grandson of the Sanzer Rov, who later became the Zhmigrider Rebbe in Sanz.
-In 1907, another grandson of the Sanzer Rov, Rabbi Sinai Halbershtam, was appointed as Rabbi of Żmigród and served the community until 1939 (he died in Siberia, Russia).
+In 1907, another grandson of the Sanzer Rov, Rabbi Sinai Halberstam, was appointed as Rabbi of Żmigród and served the community until 1939 (he died in Siberia, Russia).
 After Żmigród lost its city status in 1919, the Jewish population dropped to 800 people by 1939.
 The Gemilat Hessed fund established with the help of the American Jewish Joint Distribution Committee in 1927, distributed 30 loans of 3,000 złotych each in 1929, but faced closure in 1938 due to lack of money.
 Former residents of Żmigród in the US kept the fund going.